- Mumbai, Gangtok, New Delhi, Bangalore

 Many partners of narcissists stay for years hoping things will improve.
 But here’s the truth: people with NPD rarely change unless they recognize the problem and seek professional help.

-It may be time to walk away if:
+It may be time to walk away if: You feel emotionally exhausted and constantly second-guess yourself

 Walking away doesn’t mean you gave up.
 It means you chose to live.